ydahal1/ydahal1/jokes.md

-1. Why did the programmer always carry a screwdriver?
-Because he wanted to fix bugs in the hardware too!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet.

-2. Why did the computer go to the doctor?
-Because it had a virus and needed a byte!
+2. Why did the computer catch a cold?

-3. Why was the computer cold?
 It left its Windows open!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why did the hacker always wear a hoodie?
+Because it was his way of "coding" in style!

+4. Why did the security analyst bring a ladder to work?
+Because he heard the system had a lot of "high-level" vulnerabilities!

 [
-Mon Jul 24 01:23:54 UTC 2023
+Tue Jul 25 01:39:06 UTC 2023
  ]